 Tax Scams Can Happen All Year Long

 There are about 230-ish million tax forms filed each year, and all of these forms contain a lot of information.
 This makes it a perfect opportunity for scammers to take advantage of victims.
-Here are some of the most common Internet scams that are connected with taxes:
+Here are two of the most common Internet scams that are connected with taxes:

 One common scam is to impersonate an employee of the IRS.
 This is usually done by phone and often targets recent immigrants and others who are not familiar with the tax system.
 A con artist calls unsuspecting taxpayers and informs them that they owe money to the IRS.
 This money must be paid immediately through a wire transfer or debit card they can pre-load.
 If the victim does not cooperate, the caller threatens them actions such as deportation and arrest.

 This scam comes through an email and is focused on those who are tax professionals.
 In this scam, the professional is asked that they update their IRS e-services log in information and EFIN numbers.
 This allows a scammer to access sensitive information.

 There are ways to differentiate the scammers from the real agents, and to do this, remember that the IRS will never:

 - Call you and ask for immediate payment

 - Demand that you pay your taxes without the opportunity for appeal

 - Require taxpayers to use a specific payment method, such as wire transfer